Penobscot Expedition: British forces arrive

 Nutting reached New York in January 1779, but General Clinton had received copies of the orders from other messengers.
 Clinton had already assigned the expedition to General Francis McLean who was based in Halifax, and he sent Nutting there with Germain's detailed instructions.

 McLean's expedition set sail from Halifax on May 30, and arrived in the Penobscot Bay on June 12.
 The next day, McLean and Captain Andrew Barkley, the commander of the naval convoy, identified a suitable site at which they could establish a post.
 On June 16, his forces began landing on a peninsula that was called Majabigwaduce (Castine, Maine) between the mouth of the Bagaduce River and a finger of the bay leading to the Penobscot River.
 The troops numbered approximately 700, consisting of 50 men of the Royal Artillery and Engineers, 450 of the 74th Regiment of (Highland) Foot, and 200 of the 82nd (Duke of Hamilton's) Regiment.
 They began to build a fortification on the peninsula which jutted into the bay and commanded the principal passage into the inner harbor.

 Fort George was established in the center of the small peninsula, with two batteries outside the fort to provide cover for Albany, which was the only ship expected to stay in the area.
 A third battery was constructed on an island south of the bay near the mouth of the Bagaduce River, in which Albany was harbored.
 Construction of the works occupied the troops for the next month, until rumors came that an American expedition was being raised in Boston to oppose them, following which efforts were redoubled to prepare works suitable for defense against the Americans.
 Captain Henry Mowat of the Albany was familiar with Massachusetts politics, and he took the rumors quite seriously and convinced General McLean to leave additional ships that had been part of the initial convoy.
 Some of the convoy ships had already left, but the orders were countermanded before armed sloops North and Nautilus were able to leave.

 American reaction

 When news reached the American authorities at Boston, they hurriedly made plans to drive the British from the area.
-The Penobscot River was the gateway to lands controlled by the Penobscot Indians who generally favored the British, and Congress feared that they would lose any chance of enlisting the Penobscots as allies if a fort were successfully constructed at the mouth of the river.
+The Penobscot River was the gateway to lands controlled by the Penobscot Nation who generally favored the British, and Congress feared that they would lose any chance of enlisting the Penobscots as allies if a fort were successfully constructed at the mouth of the river.
 Massachusetts was also motivated by the fear of losing their claim over the territory in any post-war settlement.